Queens-Physics/qexpy/docs/plotting.rst

 --------------------------

 In many cases, multiple sets of data must be shown on a single plot, possibly with multiple residuals.
-In this case, another XYDataSet object must be created and
+In this case, another :py:class:`XYDataSet` object must be created and added with the following method:

 .. automethod:: qexpy.plotting.Plot.add_dataset
    :noindex:

-This method is used by creating a separate XYDataSet object and adding it to the other plot.
+This method is used by creating a separate :py:class:`XYDataSet` object and adding it to the other plot.

 .. bokeh-plot::